24 Hours in Avignon

-If you have one day to spend in this pretty city you'll see that, luckily, Avignon is a relatively small place to get around where travelling either on foot or bicycle is a pleasure and takes you quickly from one attraction to the next.
+If you have one day to spend in this pretty city you'll see that, luckily, Avignon is a relatively small place to get around, whether travelling on foot or bicycle it's a pleasure.

 Have a look at our guide page to read more about the city of Avignon, and check all there is to do in Provence this summer.